“To fully participate in society today, financial literacy is critical.”

 - Students who have taken a class in personal finance are more likely to engage in financially responsible behaviors such as saving, budgeting, and investing: 93% of those who have taken a class save money vs. 84% of those who have not; 60% of those who have taken a class have a budget vs. 46% of those who have not; 32% of those who have taken a class have invested money vs. 17 % of those who have not.

-Click here for a summary of recent research that supports these findings, outlines the ongoing knowledge gap, and discusses the implications for public policy initiatives geared toward improving economic and financial literacy education in the classroom.
+Click here for a summary of recent research that supports these findings, outlines the ongoing knowledge gap in economics and personal finance, and discusses the implications for public policy initiatives geared toward improving economic and financial literacy education in the classroom.